 Douglas Witten

-Doug Witten is an attorney, mediator, and arbitrator with nearly 25 years of legal experience.
+Doug Witten is an attorney, mediator, and arbitrator with over 25 years of legal experience.
 He provides alternative dispute resolution (ADR) neutral services, in English and Spanish, with a focus on the areas of business and contracts, healthcare, and workers’ compensation.

-Doug’s varied background includes having worked in corporate healthcare practice groups at prominent global law firms and having served 13 years in increasingly senior roles for the State of Georgia’s workers’ compensation agency.
-Doug is actively involved in local, national, and international organizations such as the American Health Law Association (AHLA), American Bar Association, Atlanta Bar Association, ODR Latinoamérica, Foro Internacional de Mediadores Profesionales (FIMEP), and the International Council for Online Dispute Resolution (ICODR), and he has published numerous works and spoken extensively on ADR and healthcare topics.
+Doug is actively involved in local, national, and international organizations such as the American Health Law Association (AHLA), American Bar Association, Atlanta Bar Association, ODR Latinoamérica, Foro Internacional de Mediadores Profesionales (FIMEP), and the International Council for Online Dispute Resolution (ICODR), and he has published numerous works and spoken extensively on ADR and health care topics.

 Articles By Douglas Witten